caseydriscoll/patched_up_progress/readme.md

 Tasks can be on going, like 'Lunch', 'Workout' or 'Chores'.
 Since these Tasks are perpetual, they never end or close, they simply take in an unending amount of actions.

-Dictionary:
+## Dictionary:

 - Action: A custom post type, and the most atomic unit of work.
 - Log:    A custom post type, an arbitrary list of weekly content
 - Task:   A custom taxonomy, a collection of Actions

-Todo:
+## Todo:

 ### Settings
-- Setting for adming menu placement
-- Option for height (in percentage)
+- Add tab for different plugins
 - Tasks opens post admin menu not 'Progress' menu
+- Set default settings
+- Validate fields

 ### datetime
 - Make end_time a real time, not G:i